capacitor-community/generic-oauth2/README.md

     // other methods
 }
 ```
-This might not be needed but but users had an issue without it.
+This might not be needed but some users had an issue without it.

 ## Contribute